-- P. Clerk of Council Mindy Kay - Q. Council Members Jean Ann Hilbert, Ed Dildine, Shawn Cleary, Becky Hutson, Scott Lockett and Jack Rupp tackle them and hold them there until an officer arrived.
+- P. Clerk of Council Mindy Kay - Q. Council Members Jean Ann Hilbert, Ed Dildine, Shawn Cleary, Becky Hutson, Scott Lockett and Jack Rupp down, tackle them and hold them there until an officer arrived.
 He then said he was impressed with their new Finance personnel and some of the areas of cost savings that he found, and as he is starting to prepare information for the tax levy.
 Mr. Rupp said one of the things he was able to determine was as far as levies passed, in the last thirty years we've actually only passed two operating levies.
 One of the levies in 1991 was renewed in 2012 but it was still the first operating levy.
 The second was in 2014 and was renewed in 2019.
 Issue 14 will be on the ballot and it should collect about \$6.3 million annually.
 If it fails, in the first year the school would see a loss of about half of that.
 In two years, they would see a loss in the whole \$6.3 million.
 On a safety standpoint, they did receive a state grant for security so they're completing vestibules at all the schools.
+Mr. Dildine stated he was absent at the last meeting due to his attendance at the 9/11 ceremony.
+He said he appreciates the City of Groveport's support with their attendance, and the 21-gun salute from PD.
+Without the support of the Township, the City, and the Fire Department that event could not happen.
+There was an estimated 350-400 people there.

 Council Member Rupp said he attended the School Board Meeting last week and they recognized a citizen from Canal Winchester and a number of staff who were able to intervene and identify individuals who had weapons.
-The one citizen was able to chase one individual down,
+The one citizen was able to chase one individual